An algebraic analysis of the graph modularity: Concluding remarks

-Then we consider the problem of estimating the number of communities in $G$.
+Then we consider the possible relationship between the number of modules in $G$ and the number of positive eigenvalues of its modularity matrix.
 Newman claimed in \cite{newman-eigenvectors} that the number of positive eigenvalues of $M$ is related to the number of communities recognizable in the graph $G$, but his claim was based on rather informal arguments.
 Our analysis of $M$ instead tries to support this claim showing, in particular, that the presence of communities in $G$ implies that the spectrum of $M$ at least partially lies on the positive axis.
 We would point out here that a reverse implication is realistic and desirable, but is still an open problem.

 Finally we focus the attention on Cheeger-type inequalities, discovering that a nice estimate elapses between modularity and algebraic modularity of $G$.
-At present, our result is limited to regular graphs; its possible extension to more general graph seems to be a major task and is left as an open problem.
+At present, our result is limited to regular graphs; its possible extension to more general graphs seems to be a major task and is left as an open problem.

+As the importance of the community detection problem is apparent, and mo\-du\-la\-ri\-ty-based techniques are by far the most popular in this ambit, we believe that the modularity matrix $M$ could be considered as a relevant matrix in algebraic graph theory, together with adjacency and Laplacian matrices.
+The results we obtain give rise to a first spectral graph analysis aimed at the problems of existence, estimation and localization of optimal subdivisions of the graph into communities.
+Our results adhere to modularity-related definitions borrowed from current literature.
+Probably, modified (maybe, ``normalized'') versions of modularity matrices and functions may lead to conclusions different from those presented here.